Withdrawing From Courses

 If you wish to request withdrawal from a course, you must first make an appointment to meet with your First Year advisor.
 The required paperwork can only be initiated by your advisor.

 Withdrawing from, or “dropping,” a course may make it difficult to stay on track in your intended major.
-Furthermore, during the first year you are required to complete at least 24 credit hours including Writing and Rhetoric, a University Seminar, and two semesters of mathematics.
+Furthermore, during the first year you are required to complete at least 24 credit hours including Writing and Rhetoric, a University Seminar, and two semesters of the Moreau First Year Experience.
 If you do not complete these requirements, you will be retained in the First Year of Studies for a third semester.

 To avoid the need to withdraw from a course you find particularly challenging, first work with the instructor to address the problems and discuss possible solutions.
 Talk with your First Year advisor about the assistance available in the Learning Resource Center, including collaborative learning groups, tutorials, help sessions, and study skill assistance.
 However, if you still feel it may be necessary to withdraw from a course, remember that you must apply to withdraw from the course through your First Year advisor and discuss the decision with the instructor of the course.

-The deadline for requesting to withdraw from a course is approximately one week after the distribution of the mid-semester reports.
+The deadline to submit a request to withdraw from a course is 5:00 p.m. on the Friday following the mid-semester break.
 When you officially apply to withdraw from a course your advisor will discuss the consequences of withdrawing from the course with you and then present the request with supporting information to the dean of the First Year of Studies.

 Every course drop must be approved by the dean.
 You must continue to attend class until you have received formal notification in writing that the drop is approved by Dean Page.